Seamonsters-2605/CompetitionBot2018/README.md

 ## Directory Structure

 - `seamonsters/`: The work-in-progress seamonsters library code.
+    - `seamonsters/utilityBots/`: Very basic robot implementations for testing things.
+These must be subclassed with a bit of extra code to be used.
 - `GRIP/`: GRIP files used in competition for image recognition.
-- `Shooter/`: Code for the flywheels, intake motor, and ShootController, which allows control of both.
+- `Shooter/`: Code for the flywheels, intake motor, and "ShootController", which allows control of both.
 - `tests/`: Created and used by pyfrc for tests.
 - `utilityRobots/`: Has the pidTest robot.
 This hasn't been used or updated for a while.
 - `Vision.py`: Simple code that gets the center of the target from GRIP
 - `robot.py`: The final robot
+- `testBot.py`: Robot that is modified for testing various things
+- `holoBot.py`: Simple bot used for testing holonomic drives
+- `swerveBot.py`: Simple bot used for testing swerve drives
+- `deploy.bat` and `deploy.sh`: Windows and *nix versions of scripts for deploying code to robot.
+- `test.bat` and `test.sh`: Scripts for testing robot code without needing an actual robot to deploy to.

 ## Subsystems